Skip to main content

 Scheduled tasks notifications

-Enabling notifications from the scheduler simply serves as a shortcut.
-Following the object normally will still subscribe you to notifications regarding its task, provided your account settings allow for that.
+Enabling notifications from the Scheduler simply serves as a shortcut.
+Following the object normally will still subscribe you to notifications about its task, provided your account settings allow for that.

-You can enable notifications for your scheduled tasks directly from the Scheduler's level.
-Simply press on the bell icon next to an object for which a task was scheduled.
-If your notification settings allow that, you will receive notifications regarding that tasks errors or failures via e-mail and the Portal.
+You can enable notifications for your scheduled tasks directly from the Scheduler.
+Click the bell icon next to an object with a scheduled task.
+If your notification settings allow that, you will receive notifications about that task's errors or failures via email and Portal.

 The notification system and configuring your notifications is explained in more depth in our dedicated article.